 When placing your hoops into the correct width ground posts the hoops should be about 12" wider than the ground posts.
 As you place one side in one side of the ground posts a partner pushes in and sets the hoop in the other ground post.
 This spring loading of the hoops give them their strength and stiffen up the arch.
 Don't push the hoops in as far as you can, you will adjust the height before you install the hoop to ground post bolts.

 When all of the hoops are installed it is very common for them to need initial leveling and plumbing.
 At this point it is best to have the keenest eye among you on a step ladder with eyes level with the top of the hoop.
 "Eyeballing" the hoops all the way down by pushing hoops in or side to side will get you close but do not expect them to be perfect.
-They all straighten up when you begin installing the hip boards, baseboards, and ridge poles.
+They all straighten up when you begin installing the hip boards, baseboards, and ridge poles for the hoop house.

 The hoop benders are made to bend certain radiuses, and when bending the required amount of 10' poles (10' 6" with swag), they make the most accurate hoops for those instructions.
 In other words, both 10' and 12' benders both use 2 10' poles, but the radius of the pole bender makes completely different width structures with the wider house being a bit shorter.